truenas/documentation/content/en/hub/truecommand/admins/theme-options.md

 <img src="/images/TC-1.3.1-theme-1.PNG">
 <br><br>

-To change a color click on the color to open the selection menu and select the desired or enter its HEX color value.
+To change a color click on the color to open the selection menu and select the desired color or enter its HEX color value.

 <img src="/images/TC-1.3.1-theme-2.PNG">
 <br><br>

+To reset all colors to their default colors click **Defaults**.  **Reset** will undo any current changes and utilize the previous user configured theme.